Practices >> Practice Support

 • AHPRA’s Orientation Report (Form ORIG-30) contains topics which should be covered during an IMG’s first three months.

-• Contact your local RWA for details on local orientation modules or programs offered.
+• Contact Rural Health West for details on local orientation modules or programs offered.

 • On the back of the Kruk Review – recommendations 15 & 23, an online orientation module will be available for all International Qualified Health Professionals.
 Expected to be released between July and December 2025.